-The practice had a management structure in place and a practice manager role.
-Additionally the provider divided up roles and responsibilities between staff.
+The practice was managed by the provider and a practice manager.
+Some staff had lead roles.
 We saw that staff had access to suitable supervision and support in order to undertake their roles effectively, and there was clarity in relation to roles and responsibilities.
-We saw that the team worked well together, communicated well and supported each other.

 The provider had systems and processes in place for monitoring and improving the services provided for patients and these were operating effectively.
-We saw comprehensive checklists detailing, for example, dates for policy reviews, servicing of equipment and training.

 The provider had arrangements in place to ensure risks were identified, understood and managed, for example, the provider had carried out risk assessments and put measures in place to mitigate these risks.
-We saw that risk assessments and policies were regularly reviewed to ensure they were current and up to date with regulations and guidance.
+We saw that most risk assessments and policies were regularly reviewed to ensure they were current and up to date with regulations and guidance.

-The provider had arrangements in place to ensure that quality and performance were regularly considered and used a variety of means to monitor quality and performance and improve the service, for example, via the analysis of patient feedback, audits and complaints.
-The practice undertook a range of clinical and non-clinical audits, for example, appointment waiting times, hand hygiene and record keeping.
+The provider had arrangements in place to ensure that quality and performance were regularly considered.
+They used a variety of means to monitor quality and performance and improve the service, for example, via the analysis of patient feedback, audits and complaints.
+The practice undertook a range of audits, for example, record keeping, infection control and waiting times.